Social class in Iran: Upper class

+Additionally, in recent years, especially during the JCPOA, Tehran has seen a booming finance sector with the Tehran Stock Exchange going green, start-ups propping up, and many banks entering investment banking.

+In contrast, Iran’s upper middle class includes salaried professionals like specialist physicians, engineers, lawyers, professors, and retail owners with monthly incomes of 80–400 million Tomans ($1,000–$5,000 USD).
+They enjoy relative comfort—owning apartments, cars, and affording some travel—but have far less access to inherited capital, overseas assets, or systemic privilege.
+The gap between the two groups is wide: the upper class is shielded from inflation and sanctions by offshore holdings and state contracts, while the upper middle class remains vulnerable to economic shocks and currency devaluation.
+In recent years, after experiencing huge economic losses in the hyper-inflationary period of 2018-2020, this group has experienced a massive shift to immigration especially to countries like Turkey, Sweden, Germany, and Canada.
+Because of these losses- politically and socially this group tends to be more Liberal.
+They often organize anti-government rallies outside of the country.

-The postrevolutionary upper class consisted of some of the same social groups as the old elite, such as large landowners, industrialists, financiers, and large-scale merchants.
-Most of these groups have migrated out of Iran and their assets have been confiscated by the state.
-A minority of the pre-revolutionary upper class continue to work and live within Iran.
-For the most part, however, such persons did not occupy positions of political influence.
-Those with political influence comprised senior clergy, high-ranking bureaucrats, executive officers of public and private corporations and charitable foundations, and wealthy entrepreneurs; none had been part of the pre-revolutionary economic and social elite.
+Those with political influence comprise senior clergy, high-ranking bureaucrats, executive officers of public and private corporations and charitable foundations, and wealthy entrepreneurs; small number of which had been part of the pre-revolutionary economic and social elite.
 Although a reputation for piety and loyalty to the ideals of the Revolution initially was a more important attribute than family or wealth for participation in the post-revolutionary political elite, those who attained politically powerful positions received generous salaries that elevated them to the top income brackets and opened access to multiple legitimate opportunities for acquiring more wealth.
 The children of the new elite generally have been encouraged to get college educations, and postgraduate degrees from foreign universities have become status symbols since the mid-1990s.
 These social trends have gradually but informally altered the criteria for recruitment into the political elite: Possessing a university degree and having ties to a prominent religious or revolutionary family have become advantageous in the competition for politically influential positions.
-As of 2016, Iran had an estimated three million people with more than 1 billion Tomans ($270,000), 32,000 "high net worth individuals" with a net worth of at least $3 million, 1,300 multimillionaires with net assets of $10 million or more and four billionaires.